 I won’t get into negotiation techniques here, but suffice it to say that you can get freebies thrown in since they often don’t have a significant actual cost to Netsuite, and if you are looking to purchase close to their financial period end (month, quarter, and especially annual), you can get significantly better discounts.

 All in all, a discount of 20-30% off list price is quite achievable, and I’ve seen even better than that done too.

 Now everything up until this point has been discussing recurring costs for access to the implemented ERP, but there’s also a cost to get that ERP set up.

 How Much Does Netsuite Implementation Cost

 If we’re to assume you go with a relatively simple implementation with 3 modules like I detailed above, done by Netsuite, you can expect to pay at least $35,000 – $40,000.
 Also, you likely won’t be able to negotiate as steep a discount as for the recurring service, since the implementation has actual labor hours cost that has to be covered.

 As you can imagine the cost will vary based on how complex an implementation you have, and whether you choose to have it implemented by Netsuite or by a Value Added Reseller.

 All in all, while it can certainly be worth it, Netsuite does come with a decent price tag.
 And to make sure you’re getting the most value you may want to consider starting your implementation with just a few modules and making sure that you’re taking full advantage of them.

-If this is your first time implementing Netsuite, it can be useful to have the help of a consultant with Netsuite experience.
-Especially because it’s hard to give direction on how to implement something you’ve never used.
+If this is your first time implementing Netsuite, it can be useful to have the help of a Netsuite consultant, and especially one with a CPA.
+That’s because it’s hard to give direction on how to implement something you’ve never used.